Manuel Barreto

-Manuel Francisco Barreto Sayán (Born September 12, 1982 in Lima, Peru) is a Peruvian football coach and former player who played as a striker.
-He is the current manager of Universitario's youth categories.
+Manuel Francisco Barreto Sayán (born 12 September 1982) is a Peruvian football coach and former player who played as a striker.
+He is the current sporting director of the Peru national football team.

-Barreto began his professional career at the age of 16 with Universitario de Deportes in 1998.
+Barreto was born in Lima, Peru.
+He began his professional career at the age of 16 with Universitario de Deportes in 1998.
 Barreto's debut in the Peruvian First Division was against Lawn Tennis Fútbol Club, where he managed to score one of the four goals scored by Universitario that game.
 He had a short spell at APOEL on 2007, in which he won the Cypriot Championship.